CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 6.md

 $\delta \Delta k = \sqrt{\delta k_{hooke}^2 + \delta k_{SHM}^2} = 1.00498756211$
 $3\delta \Delta k = 3.01496268633$
 $3\delta \Delta k \leq \Delta k$
-$\implies$ the numbers do not agree probably more due to the fact that our SHM is terrible than anything else
+$\implies$ the numbers do not agree probably more due to the fact that our SHM is bad than anything else

 # Question 7